 The wendigo is a demonic spirit rooted in Algonquin-based Native American folklore.
-In some scary stories, this supernatural creature can curse and possess humans, causing them to suffer from cannibalistic urges that can never be sated.
+In some scary stories, this supernatural creature can curse and possess humans, causing them to suffer from cannibalistic urges and psychosis that can never be sated.
 It’s believed many different individuals can be infected by this single ancient evil, serving as multiple extensions of it.
 These tales are believed to be the world's first zombie stories.

 The myth originated as a way to prevent those facing extreme hunger in times of famine from resorting to cannibalism for survival.
 The Wendigo mythology later morphed into a way to encourage moderation and cooperation within tribes.
 Anyone guilty of greed or jealousy, or anyone who had ever tasted human flesh, was considered tainted and prey for the beast.
 Tribes began to appoint Wendigo-slayers-for-hire , and those who were believed to be transforming into a Wendigo would be slain.

 The earliest version of the Wendigo legend came from Algonquin-based Native American tribes and describes it as an evil spirit or demonic entity that was able to possess humans and in some cases, even transform into human beings themselves.
 Those who had previously been driven to commit cannibalism as a desperate act of self-preservation during a harsh winter could be affected by the evil entity, as could anyone harboring feelings of greed.

 While earlier Native American cultures spoke of the Wendigo as a spirit, eventually it took on the shape of a physical beast.
 This beast could also infect a person if that person was tainted by greed or had committed the sin of consuming human flesh.
 Like the spirit, the creature was able to poison the minds of humans, turning them into a Wendigo and forcing them to constantly crave the meat of other humans.